AnvithPabba/MLArchive/README.md

 * <b> Postlogin page (Homepage) </b> - The post-login or the homepage is the main page connecting to three other pages - Models, Datasets and Citations.
 A logged in user also has the option to delete their account or sign out, while a guest user will be re-directed to a sign-in page to create a new account and login if needed.
 The homepage consists of a search bar called "Search_Models_Dataset" that lets users explore models and datasets by names or associated tags.
 For instance, if a user looks for "classification," the system executes a database query, finding models and datasets that match this criteria.
 An interesting aspect for premium users is the ability to train a model, in SQL this is equivalent to inserting entries into the table.
 Users can also check their training history, listing all the models and datasets they've trained before.
 Another interesting aspect is the trending page which lists all the top models and datasets being used in the community ranked by the number of downloads and average rating respectively.
 The database operation involves selecting the top 5 and ordering them by these criteria.
 Moreoever, this list adds a section of "Relevant to you" as users interact with models, providing an update to the recommendations based on their last use.
 In terms of database operations, we build this recommendation by doing a search over all the models with the tags of the last interacted model.

 * <b> Datasets Webpage </b> - The next interesting webpage would be the Datasets webpage which gives the functionality of Downloading, Uploading, Deleting and Reviewing.
 Delete translates to removing an entry from a table in the database, upload translates to adding a new entry.
 Downloading saves the information to another table called "download_dataset".
 Review allows the user to add a text review and a numeric rating to any particular dataset.
 This also translates to adding data to the database.
+Also, if a user clicks on any of the datasets, they will be redirected to a page containing all the data of the dataset and the reviews users have posted about the dataset.
 <br/>

 ## <b>Use of AI tools </b>